 Relay for Life is the largest global fundraising event fighting cancer.
-Volunteers for the American Cancer Society gather in their local community to celebrate a year-long challenge to fundraise for cancer research, education, and patient services.
+Volunteers for the American Cancer Society gather in their local communities to celebrate a year-long challenge to fundraise for cancer research, education, and patient services.
 The incredible thing about these efforts is that through fundraising locally, they can connect people in their community to the services offered in their state and nationally and also benefit from the international research efforts funded by the American Cancer Society.

 So, what happens at a Relay for Life event?

-While these events may look different in each community and reflect the needs of that community, most take on similar event scheduling and take place on a track.
+While these events may look different in each community, most take on similar event scheduling and take place on a track.
 As the primary fundraiser for the American Cancer Society, the event symbolizes the cancer journey.
 Many think of Relay for Life as a “race” type event, but it is not.
 People are encouraged to walk, push a stroller, come off and on the track, or run if that’s their preferred mode of transportation.
 The “relay” comes about in the fact that someone from each fundraising team should be on the track at all times.
 Many teams will have people sign up for time slots to cover the track throughout the entire event.
 Since the events usually take place overnight or into the wee hours of the morning, it symbolizes “since cancer never sleeps, we never sleep.”